KyleTryon/Sentry-Example-App/.github/Notes.md

     - This was because I had decided to use `/battle` but had forgotten to update the route after updating the controller.
   - Next, now, the Id does not appear to be getting passed to the controller.
     - The data was wrapped in an a response object from Inertia.
+- Now I want to implment the game logic on the server-side within the battle controller.
+  - A little bit of digging as I am not very familiar with PHP, but very straightforward from the standpoint of mentally converting from Typescript to PHP.
+- Next will be implementing Sentry.io

+# Sentry.io Developer Experience Notes